 Only do they pay much more attention to detail, putting in a lot of intricate work into mixing and mastering.
-So much so, that their tune starts to stand out and we actually get to enjoy what they play.
-And this is no easy feat.
+So much so, that their tune starts to stand out, and we actually get to enjoy what they play.

 And they paid careful attention not to mix the eerie with the raw Black Metal too much.
 With atmospheric interludes reminiscent of Ashbringer’s Yügen mainly at the beginning and the end of the record.
 Thèmes relentlessly delivers a very sturdy and unforgiving brand of Black Metal.
-And I mean this literally.

-Squashed between intro and outro, there is only a smattering of airy sounds or clear voice breaking up the pounding metal hammer, driving wedges into your brain.
+Squashed between intro and outro, there is only a smattering of airy sounds or clear voice that break up the pounding metal hammer, driving wedges into your brain.
 All of this is skillfully woven into the overall fabric of the album in a way few have mastered this so far.
 To me this is one of their main strengths, keeping the genre AND the theme straight a the same time.
 The track Là où Nous Allons is a good example of that.

-The other main element is the theme itself – the 1837 Canadian Rebellion.
+The other main element is the theme itself, the 1837 Canadian Rebellion.
 Already looking at the album cover, it is clear that we are going to war.
 And the short intro promptly sets the scene with some war sounds starting to pop in.
 From then onwards, this war machine unstoppably marches down these bloody fields.

 It will depend on your ability to stomach such an assault.
 Theirs is definitely heavy fare.
 Forteresse just about overdid it without passing this thin red line into overdrive.
 You will need some stamina to get through the 40-some minutes of relentless pounding.
 However, the quality and attention to detail in this album will definitely override the relatively minor hiccups.

-This is further confirmed, if you look at the tracks themselves.
+This is further confirmed if you look at the tracks themselves.
 With the exception of the slightly weaker Vespérales, all of them songs are very strong by and in themselves.
 They listen well as standalones, but also fit perfectly, when taking in the album as a whole.

 Looking at the quality of the record, there is no doubt in my mind why the band is a firm member of the Métal Noir Québécois.
 Re-inventing old-style Black Metal and not ruining it in the process is a feat.
 And a feat well done.